-The term {\em compromised spacecraft} refers to a benign and victim spacecraft that is under the control of the attacker.
-The term {\em target spacecraft} means a spacecraft that the attacker is attempting to attack but has not been compromised yet.
-The term {\em malicious spacecraft} refers to a spacecraft that is commanded by the attacker.
+In relation to the security of spacecraft, the term {\em compromised spacecraft} refers to a benign and victim spacecraft that is under the control of the attacker via cyber attacks.
+The term {\em target spacecraft} means a spacecraft that an attacker is attempting to attack via counterspace, electromagnetic, or cyber means.
+The term {\em malicious spacecraft} refers to a spacecraft that is commanded by an attacker.

+To clearly describe the taxonomies, we use the term {\em space network} to describe a set of components in the space segment that can formulate communication networks (e.g., the payload components of satellites form a network, which is often manifested as a satellite network or constellation).
+We use the term {\em ground network} to describe a set of components in the ground segment that can form communication networks (e.g., the data processing centers can form a network, which does not include components of the user segment.
+Note that {\em ground networks} are typically connected to {\em space networks} through a ground station components module known as {\em gateways}.

-The term {\em electromagnetic wave} denotes a radiation of electromagnetic energy, which is defined by its frequency, wavelength, and amplitude.
-The term {\em electromagnetic spectrum} denotes a set of electromagnetic waves, often described by wavelength or frequency.
+In relation to spacecraft communications, we use the following standard terms.
+The term {\em electromagnetic wave} denotes a radiation of electromagnetic energy, which is characterized by its frequency, wavelength, and amplitude.
+The term {\em electromagnetic spectrum} denotes a set of electromagnetic waves, often described by their wavelengths or frequencies.